penguinland/visual_diff/README.md

 If you specify the `--gui` option (and have the TK bindings for PIL installed), a graphical user interface will open up in which you can explore the image.
-Use the scroll wheel to zoom in and out, and mouse around the image to explore the code.
+Use the scroll wheel to zoom in and out, click-and-drag to pan around, and mouse around the image to explore the code.
 Quit with control-Q or control-W. When the GUI is finished, the intention is to have it be very similar to Google Maps, OpenStreetMap, or other map exploration interfaces.

 If you don't specify `--gui`, the image will be saved to file.
 By default it goes in `output.png`, but you can specify a different place to put it with the